Francescolaz/SentimentAnalysis-project/README.md

 ## Suggestion

-For a deeper understanding of the main code of the project, contained in the "Python Code" folder, it is suggested to read the "Emotion Detection Project - LATEX" document along the performed tasks, since it contains the main comments and results.
+For a deeper understanding of the main code of the project, contained in the "Python Code" folder, it is suggested to read the "Sentiment Analysis Project - LATEX" document along the performed tasks, since it contains the main comments and results.

 Thank you, Francesco Lazzara